-The MTSA NAP Council is an ongoing committee which meets regularly.
-When the NAP Council meets to discuss specific issues that involve individual student(s), the individual student(s) will be invited to speak to the NAP Council regarding the issue before a decision is rendered.
-The individual student(s) are invited to speak to the NAP Council, but the student(s) are not permitted to invite others to attend.
-The NAP Council is responsible for implementation and monitoring of any remedial and/or punitive actions.
-If the student(s) is (are) not satisfied with the decision of the NAP Council, the student(s) may request a formal hearing by the MTSA Appeals Committee.
+The MTSA Progressions Committee is an ongoing committee which meets regularly.
+When the Progressions Committee meets to discuss specific issues that involve individual student(s), the individual student(s) may be invited to speak to the Progressions Committee regarding the issue before a decision is rendered.
+The individual student(s) are invited to speak to the Progressions Committee, but the student(s) are not permitted to invite others to attend.
+The Progressions Committee is responsible for implementation and monitoring of any remedial and/or punitive actions.
+If the student(s) is (are) not satisfied with the decision of the Progressions Committee, the student(s) may request a formal hearing by the MTSA Appeals Committee.
 The decision of the Appeals Committee will be final.

-Penalties Which May Be Recommended by the NAP Council
+Penalties Which May Be Recommended by the Progressions Committee